CJSCommonPlatform/govuk_angularjs_boilerplate/README.md

 ###Module Structure

 Modules should be structured to inherit the same basic structure, where files are grouped by type but where route components can exist at the top level.
+The philosophy is that folders retain as flat a structure as is readable.

 A typical core module will contain: